Nikon d3500 vs Nikon d5600 comparison:

 The Nikon D3500 and Nikon D5600 are GOOD candidates for this style of photography, with scores of 64 for Daily Photography and 63 for Daily Photography, respectively.

-The Nikon D3500 and D5600 will essentially satisfy your demands for daily photography, but you can also hunt for better solutions.
+The Nikon D3500 and D5600 will satisfy your daily photography demands, but you can also hunt for better solutions.

 User Friendly: